COS301-SE-2023/WriteToPdf/README.md

 ## Repository Structure
-The repository follows a well-organized structure to meet our client's requirements and ensure efficient development and maintenance.
+The repository follows a well-organised structure to meet our client's requirements and ensures efficient development and maintenance.
 It consists of the following folders:
 ```
 .
 |-- /frontend